Why Australia's changes to Olympic funding could widen the divide between rich and poor sports - ExBulletin

 Why Australia's changes to Olympic funding could widen the divide between rich and poor sports

-The Australian Olympic Committee (AOC) has submitted a proposal a new strategy to strengthen the financial health of Olympic sports.
+The Australian Olympic Committee (AOC) has submitted a proposal a new strategy to strengthen the financial health of Olympic sports, ranging from minor sports such as table tennis to dominant codes such as basketball and swimming.

 At the heart of this initiative is a plan to enable individual sports federations to independently market the iconic Olympic rings in Australia.